My objective is to write a Promises/A+ conformant implementation similar to

 })

-Let’s add a queue to the promise, its purpose is to store handlers that will be called once the promise state changes from PENDING to something else, at the same time our .then method should check the promise state to decide whether to call the handler immediately or to store the handler, let’s move this logic to a new helper function handle
+Let’s add a queue to the promise.
+Its purpose is to store handlers that will be called once the promise state changes from PENDING to something else.
+At the same time, our .then method should check the promise state to decide whether to call the handler immediately or to store it.
+Let’s move this logic to a new helper function, handle:

 class APromise {